ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) Compared

-Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows